 For years, the rise of cloud and as-a-service technologies has made it easier for employees to buy and use their own applications without help from IT.
 The need for increased agility and productivity has further prompted this change for employees and they can no longer wait for IT to facilitate procurement.
 According to a study Snow conducted in 2019, when asked about the impact of needing IT’s permission to get software or applications to do their job, 75% of workers reported that they feel watched, slowed down, frustrated or negatively impacted.
-However, as organizations have shifted to remote work, Covid-19 has accelerated this change and made the idea of shadow IT as a negative trend that needs to be stamped out somewhat of a dated concept.
+However, as organizations have shifted to remote work, Covid-19 has accelerated this change and made the idea of shadow IT more pronounced.
+In turn, IT teams should be prepared to create new controls that balance accessibility and security.

 Conversations about the threat of shadow IT seem to have slowed down.
 Of course, CIO and CISOs are still concerned about safeguarding their organizations from potential vulnerabilities and lingering cybersecurity threats, but there has been a significant shift to accept that some of the control IT teams once commanded has moved into the hands of individual departments and teams.
 Shadow IT hasn’t gone away, per say.
 According to a KPMG survey of 3,600 IT leaders from last year, nearly two-thirds (63%) of organizations now allow technology to be managed outside the IT department.
 So if shadow IT isn’t a prevalent challenge, how are organizations managing these technology investments that they don’t directly manage or weigh in on?